 Temporary Accommodation in Mexico: If you will be staying in a hotel when you first arrive in Mexico, and you are moving during the high seasons (Christmas/New Year, Easter and Summer) then book your Mexico hotel accommodation in advance.
 If you are planning to move straight in to a rented house or apartment in Mexico you should be making arrangements for that to happen as soon as your visa is confirmed.
 If you are buying a Mexican home and you expect the sale to close in the next weeks or months, you should be in continual touch with your vendor and/or agent in Mexico.

-Relocation Consultants: If you want someone to take care of everything for you — leaving you to pack your personal bags and just move yourself and your family — you can pay someone to take care of all the details.
-Relocation Consultants offer a range of services, from background research to full-service moving management.
+Relocation Consultants: If you want someone to take care of everything for you — leaving you to pack your personal bags and just move yourself and your family — you can pay someone to help you navigate the rules and paperwork related to moving to Mexico.
+Relocation Consultants offer a range of services, from background research to full-service relocation management.
 The more services you need, the more you’ll pay.
-If you have the financial resources and prefer to avoid the logistical complexities (and physical hard work) of moving, then a relocation consultant could be a perfect service for you.
-If you are moving with your company, your company may provide this service for you through a relocation consultant.
+If you are moving with your company, your company may provide this service for you through a relocation consultant or a specialist department inside the company.
 However, whether you make the move independently or through a consulting company and their agents, you will still need to go through this check-list and make decisions about your circumstances all the way through the process.

 Here is a checklist of items to be organized two months before your planned departure date: